tel: +48 888 99 98 98

 neodymium magnets

-We offer red color magnetic Nd2Fe14B - our store's offer.
-Practically all magnesy neodymowe in our store are available for immediate delivery (check the list).
-Check out the magnet price list for more details see the magnet price list
+We offer yellow color magnetic Nd2Fe14B - our offer.
+All magnesy in our store are available for immediate delivery (see the list).
+See the magnet price list for more details check the magnet price list

 Magnet for searching F300 GOLD

-Where to purchase very strong neodymium magnet?
-Magnetic holders in airtight and durable steel casing are excellent for use in difficult, demanding climate conditions, including snow and rain see more...
+Where to purchase very strong magnet?
+Magnetic holders in airtight and durable steel enclosure are excellent for use in difficult, demanding climate conditions, including during snow and rain check...

 magnetic holders